 Just a few months ago, a team of neurologists published some incredible research that explains what happens to the brain as we die.
 This kind of stuff has been observed in animals before, but never humans.

-In effect, it proved that the brain can remain "alive" for minutes after the heart stops.
+In effect, it proved that the brain can remain active for minutes after the heart stops.
 If there’s no heart beating or blood pumping, the brain quickly becomes deprived of oxygen.
 So, within 20 to 40 seconds, “cerebral ischemia” kicks in and the neurons basically slip into “sleep mode” in a last-ditch attempt to conserve their dwindling energy.
-The brain is pretty much electrically inactive at this point, although the brain could still be brought back to life at this point (in theory, at least).
+The brain is pretty much electrically inactive at this point, although it could still be "brought back to life" (in theory, at least).

 Then, after a few minutes, a wave of neuroelectrical activity and heat – known as a "brain tsunami" – flashes through the brain.
 The brain is unable to maintain the uneven distribution of ions between the inside and outside of nerve cells, so the neurons depolarize and let out a surge of electrochemical energy.